AdamSobieski/Narratology/Content/Knowledge.md

 ## Knowledgebase Interfaces

-These knowledgebase interfaces, a work in progress, are designed to simplify working with expressions, rules, and queries.
+These knowledgebase interfaces are being designed to simplify working with expressions, rules, and queries.

 ```cs
 public interface IReadOnlyKnowledge